-Over the past year, companies have gotten creative keeping culture and camaraderie alive in the absence of physical workspace.
+Over the past few years, companies have gotten creative in how they keep culture and camaraderie alive in the absence of physical workspace.
 From virtual water coolers to asynchronous ice breakers, almost every workplace has taken a stab at mimicking the in-person hangouts we used to enjoy.

 But, at the end of the day, culture is sustained and its benefits are reaped when doing actual productive work.
 Let’s dive in.

 Culture is what makes your company your company.
 Culture is the umbrella under which you could group all the values, norms, attitudes, language, and achievements shared by your team.

 Employees embody your culture in every interaction with their colleagues — and never were those interactions stronger than in the office.
 But even if that isn’t the reality anymore, those interactions and what they symbolize are still crucial to the employee experience.

 The challenges of sustaining culture within remote and hybrid work environments have demanded more of HR teams, managers, and company leaders, and caused companies to rethink how they sculpt their corporate identity.